-The Subsonic analysis type offers a robust meshing strategy producing hexahedral cells suitable for the underlying solver thereby reducing mesh generation times by huge margins.
-Because the mesh is high quality, it requires fewer cells to achieve the same level of accuracy.
+The Subsonic analysis type offers an automated robust meshing strategy producing hexahedral cells suitable for the underlying solver, thereby reducing mesh generation times by huge margins.
+Because the mesh has a high quality, it requires fewer cells to achieve the same level of accuracy.
 It offers faster convergence at the cost of a reduced feature set.
 Some highlights of the mesher are:

-Subsonic is a Finite Volume based CFD solver with segregated pressure-velocity coupling using a proprietary variant of the SIMPLE\(^1\) algorithm.
-It provides the possibility to simulate both incompressible and compressible, laminar or turbulent flow with or without heat transfer in a single framework.
+Subsonic is a Finite Volume-based CFD solver with segregated pressure-velocity coupling using a proprietary variant of the SIMPLE\(^1\) algorithm.
+It provides the possibility to simulate both incompressible and compressible flow, either laminar or turbulent in a single framework.
 Turbulence is modeled using the RANS equations with the k-epsilon turbulence model for closure and proprietary wall functions for near wall treatment.

-Within SimScale, one can effortlessly set up a Subsonic simulation which involves the following steps:
+Within SimScale, one can effortlessly set up a Subsonic simulation that involves the following steps:

 To create a Subsonic analysis, first, select the desired geometry and click on ‘Create Simulation’:

 Next, a window with a list of several analysis types supported in SimScale will be displayed:

 Choose Subsonic analysis type and click on ‘Create Simulation’.
 This will lead to the SimScale Workbench with the following simulation tree and the respective settings:

 To access the global settings, click on ‘Subsonic’ in the simulation tree.
 The following parameters are available to define the fluid flow simulation: